DefiantHuman/HTML-GUI-Python/ReadMe.md

-Download and run main.py.
+Download and edit save for file(line 8).
+Then run main.py.
 Follow on screen instructions.
 Then use editor to make html page.
-Currently does not save.

 Features to come
 ----------